 Having a bad dream?
 No, you are not “under arrest.”
 The rights you have just heard are all in fun and part of David Singer’s annual Jail and Bail event to benefit the Broward County chapter of the American Cancer Society.

 Some of South Florida’s most high-profile figures will appear in front of a judge this week and answer charges ranging from “illicit basket-weaving” to “needle dusting.”
 Required to “post bail” to secure their release, it is all to benefit cancer research.

-Roy Black, the senior partner of Black, Srebnick, Kornspan & Stumpf, P.A., is one of the nation's premier trial lawyers and chairman of the 19th Annual Jail and Bail Event.
+Roy Black, the senior partner of Black Srebnick., is one of the nation’s premier trial lawyers and chairman of the 19th Annual Jail and Bail event.
 Following in the footsteps of NSU Chancellor Ray Ferrero, Broward Sheriff Al Lamberti, and State Attorney Michael Satz, Black continues the tradition of influential leaders that have lent their name and support in the effort to fight cancer.

 “Arrested at their home or place of business, jailbirds will be housed in cells pending an appearance in front of our judge,” said Hollywood personal injury attorney David Singer, chairman of the four-day event, which runs through Friday.

 Detainees call family and friends in an effort to raise money for their release and in support of the American Cancer Society.